tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/paneldata.md

 - $value_{it}$ is the market value of assets of firm `i` in year `t`
 - $capital_{it}$ is the stock value of plant and equipment of firm `i` in year `t`
 - $Z_{i}$ is the fixed effect for firm `i` (capturing unobserved firm-specific characteristics that differ between firms but remain constant over time)
-- $\u_{it}$ is the error term, which includes all other unobserved factors that affect investment but are not accounted for by the independent variables or the fixed effects.
+- $u_{it}$ is the error term, which includes all other unobserved factors that affect investment but are not accounted for by the independent variables or the fixed effects.

 Now, let's focus on the specific equations for `t = 1935` and `t = 1940`: